Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Texel RateThe Radeon R9 M290X is a lot (about 70%) faster with regards to texture filtering than the Radeon HD 7770. (explain)
+Texel RateThe Radeon R9 M290X should be a lot (about 70%) faster with regards to anisotropic filtering than the Radeon HD 7770. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison